yourpurebredpuppy logo

 So give him lots and lots of opportunities to hear the jake sound when he's actually looking at you, so he learns that the sound refers to himself.

-Once he really does seem to have that part down pat, walk around your house or yard with your pup on leash.
+But when he appears to have that part down pat, walk around in your house or yard with your pup on leash.
 When he gets distracted and looks toward something that interests him, call his name.

 If he doesn't immediately look in your direction, call his name again and take a few steps backward, tightening the leash.
 This should make him look toward you.
 Then you can praise ("Good boy!
 Yay!") and treat.

-It shouldn't be long before your pup looks at you immediately when you say his name.
+It shouldn't be long before your puppy looks at you immediately when you say his name.
 Then start cutting back on the treats.
-Reward for the first look.
-Reward for the second look.
-For the third look, praise but give no reward.
+Reward for the first look, and the second look.
+For the third look, praise but give no treat.
 So it's treat, treat, no treat.
 Then cut back to treat, no treat, treat, no treat.

 Finally, make the treats random.
 You might treat twice in a row, then nothing three times in a row, then treat, then nothing.
 Mix it up so your pup's good behavior isn't dependent on treats.

-Do's and don't when teaching your dog his name
+Do's and don't when teaching your puppy his name

 • Watch for opportunities during the day to use your pup's name whenever he heads toward you.

-• Don't use his name when you're going to correct him.
+• Don't call his name when you're going to correct him.

 • Don't use his name in combination with No. "Jake, good boy!" is fine.
 "Jake, no!" is less good.

-Unfortunately, though, if you have multiple dogs, sometimes you do need to use the name of the misbehaving one.
-That's so the other dogs within hearing distance don't feel corrected when they haven't done anything wrong.
+Unfortunately, though, if you have multiple dogs, sometimes you do need to use the name of the misbehaving one so the other dogs within hearing distance don't feel corrected when they haven't done anything wrong.

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.